You may wish to take on part-time work to meet new friends and earn extra money while you are studying in the UK.

 In some cases, students can stay in the UK after completing a degree course and take on paid employment.

-The UK is launching a new 'graduate immigration route' in 2021 – also known as the 'post-study work visa'.
-This will allow graduating internationl students to work in the UK for up to two years after their degree course.
+The UK graduate visa (also known as the 'post-study work visa').
+This allows international students to work in the UK for up to two years after their degree (three years for PhD students).